Vietnam.vn - Nền tảng quảng bá Việt Nam

 So far, the French government has estimated the cost of the Paris Olympics at nearly 9 billion euros.

-The Tokyo Olympics, postponed by a year to 2021 due to the COVID-19 pandemic, cost about $12.9 billion, Japan's Audit Board said.
+The Japanese Audit Committee said the Tokyo Olympics, postponed by a year to 2021 due to the COVID-19 pandemic, cost approximately $12.9 billion.

 The 2012 London Olympics also cost up to 15 billion USD.

-In a study this month, Deutsche Bank said that “countries that host the Olympics or the FIFA World Cup rarely see economic or even social returns from the often huge investments made with government money in new stadiums and public infrastructure.”
+In a study this month, Deutsche Bank said that "host countries of the Olympics or FIFA World Cup rarely see economic or even social “returns” from the often huge government-funded investments in new stadiums and public infrastructure."

-The bank said even the short-term boost to investment and employment would be small, unless the host country was experiencing a recession.
+The bank said that even the short-term boost to investment and jobs would be minimal, unless the host country is experiencing a recession.

-The Paris Olympics will have more of a “psychological” impact than an economic one, according to the governor of the Bank of France, Francois Villeroy de Galhau.
+The Paris Olympics will have more of a "psychological" impact than an economic one, according to the governor of the French central bank, Francois Villeroy de Galhau.
 But he believes that if France can improve its image around the world through the Games, it can eventually expect new investment.

-In the short term, some companies are looking to capitalize on the event.
+In the short term, several companies are looking to capitalize on this event.

-Lea Marie, CEO of Le Slip Francais, a lingerie maker, said the company is making thousands more pairs of panties, swimsuits, pajamas and other items in the Olympic colors.
+Lea Marie, CEO of Le Slip Francais, a lingerie maker, said the company is making thousands more pairs of panties, swimwear, pajamas and other items in the Olympic colors.

-This has created jobs at the factories and for the company's 80 subcontractors, she said.
+This has created additional jobs at the factories and for the company's 80 subcontractors, she said.

-In addition, tourism is expected to earn up to 3.6 billion euros from the 15 million visitors expected to attend the Games, including 2 million foreign visitors.
+In addition, tourism is expected to earn up to 3.6 billion euros from the 15 million visitors expected to attend the Olympics, including 2 million foreign visitors.

 Financial services firm Oddo BHF predicts media, entertainment, drinks, consumer goods and transport companies will all benefit from the Games.